Iain Percy: America's Cup

 In 2005, Percy decided to take a break from full-time Olympic Class sailing and join America's Cup challenger +39 Challenge as helmsman.
 Due to limited funding, +39 only managed ninth place in the Louis Vuitton Cup.
 Iain then joined Great Britain's TEAMORIGIN competing in the Louis Vuitton Trophy regattas (Nice, Auckland, La Maddalena) and on the TP52 circuit, prior to stepping onboard Artemis Racing for the Louis Vuitton Trophy – Dubai.

 Percy has been with Artemis Racing since then and was Sailing Team Director for the Challenger of Record for the 35th America's Cup.
 Since 2017 he has been CEO of Artemis Technologies.

 Awards

-Percy was appointed Member of the Order of the British Empire (MBE) in 2005, as a recognition of his Olympic gold medal.
-He was appointed Officer of the Order of the British Empire (OBE) in the 2009 New Year Honours.
+Percy was appointed Member of the Order of the British Empire (MBE) in 2005, as a recognition of his Olympic gold medal, and promoted to Officer of the Order of the British Empire (OBE) in the 2009 New Year Honours.

-He was awarded an honorary MSc by the University of Chichester in 2000.
-He was also awarded a Doctor of Laws honorary degree by the University of Bristol in 2009.
+He was awarded an honorary MSc by the University of Chichester in 2000, and a Doctor of Laws honorary degree by the University of Bristol in 2009.

+Percy was appointed as Honorary Captain, Royal Naval Reserve, on 1 October 2025.